wdceng/project/README.md

 6. 4 **`index.html`** file serves as the homepage or main dashboard of your application.
 It displays a list of recorded welds retrieved from the database and allows users to view the data in a structured format

+7. 5 **`upload_weld_data.index`** file provides the user interface for uploading new weld data to the application.
+This template contains a form where users can input details for a weld record, such as drawing number, revision, spool number, weld number, welder information, inspection results, and more.

-7. 5 **`flash.html`** file is a partial template included via `{% include "flash.html" %}`.
+8. 6 **`flash.html`** file is a partial template included via `{% include "flash.html" %}`.
 It is responsible for rendering flash messages—temporary notifications used to inform the user about events such as errors, success, or info.

-##### Static Assets
+#### Static Assets

 CSS, JavaScript, and image files for styling and interactivity.

-8. 1 **`favicon`** file is the small icon displayed in the browser tab, bookmarks, and address bar.
+9. 1 **`favicon`** file is the small icon displayed in the browser tab, bookmarks, and address bar.
 It helps users visually identify web app and enhances the branding of application.

-9. 2 **`scripts.js`** file contains JavaScript code that adds interactivity and behavior to web application.
+10. 2 **`scripts.js`** file contains JavaScript code that adds interactivity and behavior to web application.
 It is linked in layout.html and enhances user experience by handling client-side logic.
 One key function it handles is toggling between light and dark themes based on user interaction.

-10. 3 **`style.css`** file contains the core styling rules for entire web application.
+11. 3 **`style.css`** file contains the core styling rules for entire web application.
 It defines how elements look and behave visually, ensuring a consistent and responsive user interface.

-##### Configuration Files
+#### Configuration Files

 requirements.txt, and others for environment setup and dependencies.

-11. 1 **requirements.txt** file lists all the Python packages Flask application needs to run.
+12. 1 **requirements.txt** file lists all the Python packages Flask application needs to run.
 It is used to install dependencies quickly and consistently, especially in virtual environments or Docker containers which I use for this project.

-##### Database Schema
+#### Database Schema

 SQL scripts or migrations to set up and manage the database structure.

-12. 1 **weld_db.db** file is a SQLite database that stores all the persistent data for Welding Book/Log application.
-Such as `users` and `weld_records` table.
+13. 1 **weld_db.db** file is a SQLite database that stores all the persistent data for Welding Book/Log application.
+Such as `users` and `welds` table.

+## Academic honesty and using ChatGPT

+This web application was entirely built by me, applying knowledge gained from CS50x and the additional online resources mentioned above.
+ChatGPT served as a coding assistant, providing advice and comments, troubleshooting help, and explanations of programming concepts; however, all design, code, and final implementation decisions are my own.

+##### Note on language and writing:

+As English is not my first language, I used ChatGPT to check my writing for typos and improve the wording, while ensuring that it did not add any content beyond what I originally wrote.